Kenneth R. Fletcher

 Dennis R. Fedewa

-Dennis R. Fedewa was elected Delta Township Trustee in November, 2012 and is serving his first term.
-Born in Lansing, Trustee Fedewa is a 20+ year Delta Township resident.
-He has a B.A. degree from Michigan State University in Public Administration, and a M.A. degree in Public Administration from Western Michigan University.
+Dennis Fedewa was elected Delta Township Trustee in November 2012 and is serving his second term, having been re-elected in November 2016.
+Born in Lansing, Trustee Fedewa is a 25-year Delta Township resident.
+He has a B.A. degree from Michigan State University in Public Administration, and an M.A. degree in Public Administration from Western Michigan University.

 Trustee Fedewa is committed to the following “best practices” in all government activity including fiscal integrity, open decision making, and proactively seeking public input.
 Other challenges Mr. Fedewa is committed to addressing are: